Primary

 Also targets: Glutes, Hamstrings, Calves

-Want Weighted Step-Up in your program?
+See where Weighted Step-Up fits in your weekly plan

 Hold dumbbells at your sides.